 You’ll never be able to prevent rodents effectively if you don’t know what you’re looking for, so let us introduce you to Bradenton’s most common rodents.
 First, we have the house mouse and the wood mouse.
 These gray-colored rodents might outwardly appear cute, but they have the potential to wreak havoc in your home.
 Similarly, the roof rat and the Norway rat are a common sight for homeowners in Bradenton.

-These rodents possess the capacity to do serious damage to your home or business.
+These rodents possess the capacity to do serious damage to your home, business, and vehicles.
 Having teeth that perpetually grow unless filed down, they chew constantly on items inside your home like insulation, wiring, piping, wood, and more.
 Once you have an infestation, it can be hard to purge rodents.
 Rats and mice are voracious breeders.
 An infestation can easily double in a matter of weeks.

 Once in your home, rats and mice settle in, gnawing on clothes, furniture, and food items while covering areas of your home with urine and feces.
 Not only do the rodents bring their friends, but they also bring other harmful elements like bacteria and parasites into your home.
 Rats and mice can be the source of serious illness like hemorrhagic fever, E. Coli, and Salmonella, and more.

 The best way to prevent rodent infestation starts both inside and outside your home.
-So, here are some tips to rodent-proof your Bradenton home inside and out.
+So, here are some rodent prevention tips to rodent-proof your Bradenton home inside and out.

 5 Tips To Make The Inside Of Your Home Unattractive To Rodent Tourists